Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

-We recognize that for our company to be successful over time and create sustainable value for shareholders, we must also create value for society.
+We recognize that for our company to be successful over time and to be a force for good, we must also create value for society.
 Our governance helps us strike the right balance in our pursuit of long-term, sustainable value creation.

 Share capital